After college, I had NO CLUE what a food budget was and how much money I would need every month to feed myself.

 - How much you need to eat to be full and satisfied

-- What supermarkets are convenient for you to get to
+- Which supermarkets are convenient for you to get to

-- How much you cook vs dine out or eat take out
+- How much time you have to cook

-My original food budget (after I got my life together) looked something like this:
+My original food budget looked something like this:

 Groceries: $60/week | $240/mo